developer-zebra/developer-zebra-site/src/datawedge/6-9/guide/input/voice/index.md

 ##Limitations
 * Voice Input is validated only with English.
 * Offline speech recognition provides lower accuracy levels.
-* Providing numbers and special characters as part of the data capture start phrase is not supported.
-* In GMS Restricted mode, Voice Input will not work since it relies on Google speech recognition.
+* In GMS Restricted mode with the use of [App Manager's DisableGMSApps action](/mx/appmgr/#action), Voice Input will not work since it relies on Google speech recognition.
 * Do not use Google Assistant while DataWedge Voice Input is in use, as it can lead to undesirable behavior.
 * Providing numbers and other special characters as part of the data capture start phrase is not supported.
 * Voice Input is not supported if Enterprise Home Screen (EHS) is in restricted mode.
 However, enabling all the privilege settings in EHS will reinstate Voice Input in DataWedge.